cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 The `>` comparison in this expression can only succeed if the  `principal` entity has a `level` attribute.
 If it doesn't, then `principal.level` sub-expression would evaluate to an error.
 The expression that is the first operand of `&&` uses the [`has`](#operator-has) operator to ensure that the `principal` entity does have such an attribute.
 If that evaluates to `false`, then the second operand to `&&` isn't evaluated.

 The description of `&&` so far has been from the perspective of _evaluation_.
 From the perspective of policy _validation_, the situation is a little different.
-In general, the validator will reject any expression `e1 && e2` that would evaluate to an error due to either `e1` or `e2` not having `Boolean` type.
+In general, the validator will reject any expression `e1 && e2` that would evaluate to an error due to either `e1` or `e2` not having `boolean` type.
 However, the validator _sometimes_ is able to take short-circuiting into account.
 We will elaborate when considering the examples below.

 #### More Examples:
 {: .no_toc }